 The bottom diagram in Figure~\ref{fig:tarpit} shows a wider correspondence diagram between operational semantics devices \cite[p.\,177]{GPN14}.
 The transformation steps employed by the correspondences are semantics-preserving and the implementation of the devices in code define the same evaluation strategy.
-The functional correspondence is shown zoomed out on the left.
-On the right the figure shows the so-called `syntactic correspondence' to abstract machines from small-step evaluators that implement context-based reduction semantics \cite{Dan05,BD07,DM08,DJZ11}.
-The small-step evaluator (called a reduction-based normaliser in \cite{Dan05}) is a loop that iterates the decomposition of the term into a unique context with a permissible redex in the hole, the contraction, and the recomposition of the contractum.
+The figure shows on the left the functional correspondence zoomed out.
+On the right it shows the so-called `syntactic correspondence' to abstract machines from small-step evaluators that implement context-based reduction semantics \cite{Dan05,BD07,DM08,DJZ11}.
+The small-step evaluator (called a `reduction-based normaliser' in \cite{Dan05}) is a loop that iterates the following steps: (i) the decomposition of the term into a unique context with the permissible redex within the hole, (ii) the contraction, and (iii) the recomposition of the contractum into a term.
 The evaluator transforms to an abstract machine by the following non-invertible steps: refocusing (which optimises the iteration loop), LWF to fuse decomposition and recomposition, and inlining of iteration.
 Notice the different use of LWF to which we have already pointed to in the introduction.
-There is a further unnamed correspondence between small-step structural operational semantics (SOS) and context-based reduction semantics witnessed by the correspondence between a `search function' that implements the compatibility rules of a structural operational semantics that traverse a term to locate the redex.
+There is a further unnamed transformation from small-step structural operational semantics (SOS) to small-step context-based reduction semantics witnessed by the `search function' that implements the compatibility rules of the SOS that traverse a term to locate the redex.
 An implementation of a search function transforms to the small-step evaluator by the following non-invertible steps: CPS-transformation, simplification, defunctionalisation, and turning the search function into a decomposition function which, additionally to the next redex, delivers the context.
-The simplification and defunctionalisation of the search function reveals the continuation stack, which is not revealed by a whole implementation of a structural operational semantics that searches the input term, contracts the redex, and delivers the next reduct.
-Syntactic correspondences have been shown for uniform and hybrid strategies, weak-reducing and full-reducing, and connected through the functional correspondence with big-step eval-apply evaluators \cite{Mun08,DKM13,GPN13,GNMN13,DJ13,GPN14,BCZ17}.
-A further connection with eval-readback evaluators is provided by our one-step equivalence proof.
-The eval-readback evaluator is defined by instantiating the plain arbitrary template with the values for the eval-readback parameters obtained from the concrete parameter values of the balanced hybrid eval-apply evaluator.
+The simplification and defunctionalisation of the search function reveals the continuation stack, which is not revealed by a whole implementation of a SOS that searches the input term, contracts the redex, and delivers the next reduct.